{{ location.title }}

 Many of these include telcos, customer service centres, data companies and banks.
 The AFR reports Westpac maintains a long-term partnership with American IT giant Genpact to use 3000 Indian workers for transaction processing, and Telstra is believed to have 1500 Indian developers working on backend systems.

-While India started as the traditional region to outsource, Staff in Vietnam are currently hot property, with architecture, engineering and homebuilders getting in on the act, outsourcing work including information management for BIM, construction documentation, delivery and digital renders, with great results.
+While India started as the traditional region to outsource, Staff in Vietnam are currently hot property, with architecture, engineering, homebuilders getting in on the act, outsourcing work including information management for BIM, construction documentation, delivery and digital renders, with great results.

 So really, what have you got to lose?